-You don’t need a masters in economics to successfully engage in binary options trade.
+Low Barrier to Entry.
+You don’t need a masters in economics to engage in this kind of trading.
 For this reason, many first-timers enter the trading arena through buying and selling binary options.
-Comparatively, trading binary options are relatively simple.
-When compared directly to other types of trading, including quantitative or arbitrage, trading binary options is straightforward and accessible to even the most novice of investors.
+Comparatively, binary trading is relatively simple.
+When compared directly to other types of trading, including quantitative or arbitrage, trading binary options is straightforward.

+Fast Returns.
 Many traders are eager to see fast results and liquidate within a specific time frame.
-Those who play the long game are typically most concerned with growing their money steadily over long periods of time, and many opt to invest in index funds, IRAs or bonds.
-But for the investors who are after speed, binaries may be a strong choice.
+Those who play the long game (investors) are typically most concerned with growing their money steadily over long periods of time.
+Many opt to invest in index funds, IRAs, or bonds.
+Trading binary options is fast paced.

-Binary options trading has become synonymous with high rewards.
-In many cases, you can receive up to a 70% return on their investments if your binary trades reach your expiration dates in the money.
-This high average return is what makes this type of trading vehicle attractive to many novice and expert investors.
+High Rewards.
+Binary options trading is touted by those who promote it as high reward.
+It’s possible to receive up to a 70% return on their investments if your binary trades reach your expiration dates in the money.
+This high average return is what makes this type of trading vehicle attractive to many novice and expert traders.

+Low Cost.
 If you’re just getting started with trading, there’s a good chance you don’t have excess capital lying around to snatch up shares of the fastest-rising stocks on the market.
-Binary trades offer a great alternative to other types of investments that require high-capital buy-ins.
+Binary trades offer an alternative to other types of investments that require high-capital buy-ins.

 In theory, you can experiment with a binary trade for any amount you’d like, whether it’s $5 or $50.
 Starting small and working your way up to bigger trade amounts incrementally is a great way to learn the lay of the land.

 As you familiarize yourself with expirations, strike prices and — if you’re interested in one- and no-touch options — triggers, it’s best to gamble with an expendable amount that won’t derail your entire financial status.
 Notice I used the word gamble — just sayin’.

+Accessibility.
 Binary trading platforms make it easy to trade on any day and at any time.
-When it comes to binary trades, investors aren’t necessarily beholden to standard market times and broker availability.
+When it comes to binary options, traders aren’t necessarily beholden to standard market times and broker availability.